Amending HOA bylaws, covenants, declarations and deed restrictions.

 The articles of incorporation should also permit a Michigan homeowners association to act by voting outside of a meeting to accommodate the busy lifestyles of owners in today’s society.

-Subdivision developers often draft bylaws, covenants, declarations and deed restrictions to protect their own interests.
+Subdivision developers, or declarants, often draft bylaws, covenants, declarations and deed restrictions to protect their own interests.
 A declarant’s goals are primarily to sell lots and complete the subdivision as quickly as possible.

-After control of a homeowners association’s board of directors is transferred from the developer to the owners, it is wise for a homeowners association to amend their governing documents.
-The amendments not only make the documents more user friendly, but they also help ensure the HOA can properly function.
+After control of a homeowners association’s board of directors is transferred from the developer to the homeowners, it is wise for a homeowners association to amend its governing documents.
+The amendments not only make the documents more user-friendly, but they also help ensure the HOA can properly function.

 Bylaws, covenants, declarations and deed restrictions can become outdated based on changes in technology or the law.
 Times are changing and so should your HOA documents.